 GeneCards Summary for CDH1 Gene

 CDH1 (Cadherin 1) is a Protein Coding gene.
-Diseases associated with CDH1 include Gastric Cancer Risk After H. Pylori Infection and Endometrial Cancer.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Integrated Breast Cancer Pathway.
+Diseases associated with CDH1 include Gastric Cancer Risk After H. Pylori Infection and Breast Cancer.
+Among its related pathways are E-cadherin signaling in keratinocytes and HIV Life Cycle.
 GO annotations related to this gene include calcium ion binding and protein phosphatase binding.
 An important paralog of this gene is CDH3.

 UniProtKB/Swiss-Prot for CDH1 Gene

-Cadherins are calcium-dependent cell adhesion proteins.
+Cadherins are calcium-dependent cell adhesion proteins (PubMed:11976333).
 They preferentially interact with themselves in a homophilic manner in connecting cells; cadherins may thus contribute to the sorting of heterogeneous cell types.
-CDH1 is involved in mechanisms regulating cell-cell adhesions, mobility and proliferation of epithelial cells.
+CDH1 is involved in mechanisms regulating cell-cell adhesions, mobility and proliferation of epithelial cells (PubMed:11976333).
 Has a potent invasive suppressor role.
 It is a ligand for integrin alpha-E/beta-7.

 E-Cad/CTF2 promotes non-amyloidogenic degradation of Abeta precursors.
 Has a strong inhibitory effect on APP C99 and C83 production.